autoSteve/ha-solcast-solar/README.md

 Automated dampening will suit many people, yet there are situations where it will not suit as implemented.
 For these situations modification of behaviour may be desired by advanced users.

 At the core of automated dampening is that a PV generation value must be a reliable measurement when compared to estimated actual generation.
-If this is not reliable, because of artificial curtailment (limiting) then the feature must know.
-For simple utility export limiting to a fixed value this is straightforward and is a built-in feature, but it is also possible to indicate that a given interval is unreliable based on more complex circumstances.
+If this is not reliable, because of artificial curtailment (limiting) then auto dampening needs to know that this is occurring.
+For simple utility export limiting to a fixed export value this is straightforward and is a built-in feature, but it is also possible to indicate that PV generation in a given interval is unreliable based on more complex circumstances.

 This is where you can get creative with a specifically named templated sensor to cause PV generation intervals to be ignored when they cannot be relied upon to be accurate (i.e. not at "full" production).